ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

 Notice that the `ls` command showed us one additional directory that you can't see from your Mac's Finder GUI: the Library directory.
-There are other invisible files.
-We can see these by adding to the `ls` command what is known as a parameter, in this case `-a`.
-Together the command and parameter `ls -a` means 'list all'.
+There can be other invisible files.
+We can see these by adding to the `ls` command an option, in this case `-a`.
+Together the command and option `ls -a` means 'list all'.

 ```
 {your computer name}:~ {your user name}$ ls